-Local authorities submit their snapshot estimate and demographic information using the DLUHC DELTA online system.
-See the DELTA guidance 2022 in the Rough Sleeping Snapshot Estimate Toolkit 2022 for further information on how to set up your account and submit the data to the online system:
+Local authorities submit their snapshot estimate and demographic information using the MHCLG DELTA online system.
+See the DELTA guidance document in the Rough Sleeping Snapshot Estimate Toolkit 2024 for further information on how to set up your account and submit the data to the online system:

-Data must be submitted to DLUHC by the local authority using DELTA by Friday 9th December 2022.
+Data must be submitted to MHCLG by the local authority using DELTA by Friday 6th December 2024.